Anwar Uddin: Coaching career

-In 2011 after the departure of Martin Allen from Barnet to Notts County, Uddin stepped into an assistant management position under Giuliano Grazioli with the club sitting in the relegation zone and on the brink of relegation.
+In 2011 after the departure of Martin Allen from Barnet to Notts County, Anwar stepped into an assistant management position under Giuliano Grazioli with the club sitting in the relegation zone and on the brink of relegation.
 In the three months in charge of the EFL League Two club they acquired enough points to stay in the division on the last day of the season.
-Grazioli and Uddin also helped Barnet win the Hertfordshire Senior Cup.
+Grazioli and Anwar also helped Barnet win the Hertfordshire Senior Cup.
 Uddin resumed his playing duties as club captain with the arrival of Lawrie Sanchez.
-Then after retiring due to injury in September 2013, Uddin returned to his first club West Ham United as a part-time coach for their youth team, working with their under 16's group.
+Then after retiring due to injury in September 2013, Anwar returned to his first club West Ham United as a part-time coach for their youth team, working with their under 16's group.
 In September 2014, he was appointed assistant manager of Maldon & Tiptree.
 In May 2015, he was appointed manager of Sporting Bengal United.
-In May 2016, Uddin left Sporting Bengal after leading the club to their record Essex Senior League points tally.
+In May 2016, Anwar left Sporting Bengal after leading the club to their record Essex Senior League points tally.

-In January 2017, he was appointed manager of Ware Football Club.
+In January 2017, he was appointed manager of Ware.
 However, he left the club in March.
 In October 2017 he became manager of Glebe.
 He left the club in January 2019 by mutual consent and joined Maidstone United as first team coach.

-On 22 May 2019, Aldershot Town announced the appointment of Uddin of assistant manager to manager Danny Searle, whom he had worked alongside at West Ham's academy, following a coaching role at Maidstone United.
+On 22 May 2019, Aldershot Town announced the appointment of Uddin as assistant manager to manager Danny Searle, whom he had worked alongside at West Ham's academy, following a coaching role at Maidstone United.

+In February 2024, Uddin was appointed assistant manager of Ebbsfleet United following a successful interim period, once again supporting Danny Searle.
+He departed the club alongside Searle in September 2024 following a poor start to the season.

+Directorship

+In July 2025, following the takeover of the club by Qatari businessmen, Uddin was appointed non-executive director of Dagenham & Redbridge.

 International eligibility

-Uddin was eligible to play for the national teams of England and Bangladesh.
+Anwar was eligible to play for the national teams of England and Bangladesh.
 During May 2007, he visited a youth football camp in Dhaka, with British coach Anthony Ferguson and Canary Wharf's head of public affairs Zakir Khan.
 Kazi Salahuddin, the chief of Bangladesh Football Federation welcomed him.
 This was the second time he visited Bangladesh since 1989, when he travelled with his father to his hometown in Sylhet.

 Personal life

-In 2002, Uddin dated glamour model Leilani Dowding.
+In 2002, Anwar dated glamour model Leilani Dowding.
 He now lives in Kent and has two sons, Kai and Jayden.